acmdas/das_fieldstones/morefieldstones2017.md

 ## Secular Civilization
 Fri, 15 Dec 2017

 &ldquo;The World is trying the experiment of attempting to form a civilized but non-Christian mentality.
-The experiment will fail; but we must be very patient in awaiting its collapse; meanwhile redeeming the time: so that the Faith may be preserved alive through the dark ages before us; to renew and rebuild civilization, and save the World from suicide.&rdquo;&mdash;T. S. Eliot, <em>Thoughts After Lambeth</em>, 1931.
+The experiment will fail; but we must be very patient in awaiting its collapse; meanwhile redeeming the time: so that the Faith may be preserved alive through the dark ages before us; to renew and rebuild civilization, and save the World from suicide.&rdquo;&mdash;T. S. Eliot, *Thoughts After Lambeth*, 1931.

 ## This House
 Sun, 17 Dec 2017

 "This house where such good things are done year by year has suffered all the things that every age has suffered.
 It has known the sudden separation of wife and husband, the sudden fall of young men under arms who will never more come home, the scattering of the living and their precarious return, the increase and the loss of fortune, all those terrors and all those lessenings and haltings and failures of hope which make up the life of man.
-But its Christmas binds it to its own past and promises its future; making the house an undying thing of which those subject to mortality within it are members, sharing in its continuous survival."&mdash;Hilaire Belloc: <em><a href="https://oldthunderbelloc.blogspot.com/2013/12/a-remaining-christmas.html" rel="noopener" target="_blank">A Remaining Christmas</a></em>.
+But its Christmas binds it to its own past and promises its future; making the house an undying thing of which those subject to mortality within it are members, sharing in its continuous survival."&mdash;Hilaire Belloc: [*A Remaining Christmas*](https://oldthunderbelloc.blogspot.com/2013/12/a-remaining-christmas.html)

 ## The Altar of Love
 Mon, 18 Dec 2017